Birding and community science

 Activity: Make your own bird-friendly window decals

 Walk around your home and identify which windows are most dangerous for flying birds.
-Think about the windows that are closest to where you see birds during the day.
+Think about the windows that are closest to where you see birds during the day or where there may have been previous bird collisions.

 Gather your materials